anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Year C

 * **Jeremiah 31.27-34** continues the series on the prophets and concludes the series in Jeremiah, with the promise of a new covenant: 'I will put my law within them, and I will write it on their hearts'. **Psalm 119.97-104** begins, 'Lord, how I love your law!'
-* **2 Timothy 3.14 – 4.5** continues the series in 2 Timothy, with a call to faithful proclamation.
+* **2 Timothy 3.14 &ndash; 4.5** continues the series in 2 Timothy, with a call to faithful proclamation.
 * **Luke 18.1-8** continues the series in Luke, with the parable of the persistent widow.
 The 'Related' reading, **Genesis 32.22-31**, is about Jacob's persistence with God.
 The 'Related' psalm, **Psalm 121**, is about looking to the Lord for help.

 ## Sunday between 23 and 29 October (Proper 25)